FireScroll/FireScroll/README.md

 | `if`        | Conditional in which records will either be omitted, or listing will stop.
 Default omitted, controlled by `if_stop`.
 Must be `>= 0`, default `0`.
 If `0`, then no limit.
 Be careful about out-of-memory errors. |
 | `if_stop`   | If `true`, then once the `if` condition fails (if provided) then listing will stop.
 Useful for only listing a given prefix, and preventing over-listing.                                                        |

+The example requests in [records.http](api/records.http) provide many use cases based on the test data.

 ### (WIP) Batch Put and Delete Records `POST /records/batch`

 Multiple `Put` and `Delete` operations can be sent in a single request, which will result in all operations being atomic.